Fourth Doctor: Appearance

-Imposingly tall, with eyes that seem to constantly boggle, a mass of curls for hair and prominently displayed teeth, the Doctor favours an outfit that usually consists of a shirt, waistcoat, cravat, trousers, a frock coat (with pockets containing a seemingly endless array of apparently useless items that would nevertheless suit the Doctor's purposes when used), a wide-brimmed hat and, most famously, his impractically long, multi-coloured scarf, which was apparently knitted for him by Madame Nostradamus (whom he refers to as a "witty little knitter").
+Imposingly tall, with eyes that seem to constantly boggle, a mass of curls for hair and prominently displayed teeth, the Doctor favours an outfit that usually consists of a white shirt, waistcoat, cravat, trousers, a frock coat (with pockets containing a seemingly endless array of apparently useless items that would nevertheless suit the Doctor's purposes when used), a fedora and, most famously, his impractically long, multi-coloured scarf, which was apparently knitted for him by Madame Nostradamus (whom he refers to as a "witty little knitter").
 When it is damaged in The Ark in Space (1975), the Doctor declares with regret that it is "irreplaceable."

 According to Baker, the Doctor's scarf was the idea of costume designer James Acheson.
-Acheson, knowing little about knitting, procured large quantities of various colours of wool, and commissioned Begonia Pope, a friend of his, to create a colourful design.
+Knowing little about knitting, Acheson procured large quantities of wool in various colours and commissioned Begonia Pope, a friend of his, to create a colourful design.
 She proceeded to use all of the wool provided, resulting in the absurdly long, but iconic, accessory.

-Producer Philip Hinchcliffe had wardrobe create three distinct coats for Baker to wear depending on the type of story, the first being the reddish-brown blazer that he wore throughout all of his first season; the other two (full-length) coats were dark brown (for the darker horror stories) and light grey (for more action-packed stories).
-The Wardrobe Department also provided a brown wide-brimmed felt fedora.
-The rest was often picked from his own clothes (like neckties, trousers and a waistcoat).
+Producer Philip Hinchcliffe had wardrobe create four distinct coats for Baker to wear depending on the type of story, the first being a rust safari jacket that he wore throughout all of his first season and for two serials of his second; the other three (full-length) coats were of dark plum burgundy velvet, later replaced by a similar dark brown velvet following the in universe loss of the former in The Deadly Assassin and light grey tweed.
+The Wardrobe Department also sourced a brown wide-brimmed felt fedora from Herbert Johnson.
+The rest of Baker's costume pieces (cravats, trousers, boots, shoes, waistcoats and shirts) were sourced from various sources, with several pieces custom made for Baker, notably his brown leather knee length cuff boots acquired during the production of The Deadly Assassin.
 A wider, brighter-coloured scarf debuted with Baker's fourth season and a light brown coat was introduced late in his fifth season.
 Baker also appeared in a one-off Sherlock Holmes-inspired costume in The Talons of Weng-Chiang.